dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2160: Credibility issues arise from misinformation spread.
+### T2160: Loss of trust in traditional information sources can decrease media credibility.

 |Support|
 |---|